 Government transfers include monetary transfers based on cost-sharing agreements between the three levels of government.
 Some funds are transferred when the Town provides evidence that the qualifying expenditures have been incurred.
 The Town also receives government transfers once certain criteria have been met or with the stipulation that the funds are used for specific programs or expenses (grants with stipulations).
-Any transfers received where the transfer stipulations have not been met by yearend are recorded as deferred revenue (see note 14).
+Any transfers received where the transfer stipulations have not been met by year-end are recorded as deferred revenue (see note 14).
 Grants are also received to support specific program areas such as the Library, Museum, or the Seniors Centre.
 The following kinds of transfers were included in revenue:

 2020 2019

-Grants with stipulations \$ 1,314,489 \$ 2,602,483
+Grants with stipulations Other grants \$ 1,314,489 4,097,710 \$ 2,602,483 3,687,866

-Other grants 4,097,710 3,687,866

-\$ 5,412,199 \$ 6,290,349
+- \$ 5,412,199 \$ 6,290,349